-Of the eight road races on the 2008 BDR Junioren U19 schedule leading up to the National Championships, at least one of the girls from the Apollinaris Youth Project, had made the podium six times, with Gaby recording four wins and a second place.
+Of the eight road races on the 2008 *BDR Junioren U19 schedule leading up to the National Championships, at least one of the girls from the Apollinaris Youth Project, had made the podium in six of those races, with Gaby recording four wins and a second place.

 As the big day approached, Jenny intensified their training.
 If it wasn’t suitable to go out on the roads, she had them work out at the training facility.